Elinsrc/Client-Mod/README.md

 +ducktap — Performs a duck tap automatically as soon as you touch the ground (presses +duck for 1 frame).
 Taken from OpenAG. hud_color "r g b" - Sets hud color, values must be enclosed in quotation marks. example: hud_color "255 0 255".
 Taken from OpenAG. hud_weapon [0/1] - Draw current weapon in HUD, default value is 1.
-Taken from OpenAG. cl_logchat [0/1/2 ] - Мalue 1 logs only messages from players.
+Taken from OpenAG. cl_logchat [0/1/2 ] - Value 1 logs only messages from players.
 Value 2 logs system messages and players.
 The chat log is stored next to the "valve" folder and is called "logchat.txt", the default value is 0. hud_vis [0/1] - The color of armor and health indicators will change depending on their number, default value is 0.
 ```
 * Comands starting with **vis_health** and **vis_battery** work with **hud_vis 1**.
 They change the color of the health indicator and change depending on their number.